fotor-2025042422352

 "George drove strong sessions and didn't leave much in the car today.
 The porpoising is priority number one because it's preventing us from running the car where we want it.
 We've got some avenues which are giving us good direction but it's taking us time to get those as parts on the car.
 We're leaving no stone unturned and every day we run, we're learning".

-George Russell says that it was not a good qualifying day for the Mercedes team because they do not have a handle on the car.
+George Russell states that it was a challenging qualifying day for the Mercedes team, as they are still struggling to find the right balance with the car.

 "And we're fighting to get it into this very small window".

-However, he says that on our side of the garage, the team managed to get it just inside that window, although he does not why or how they succeeded to do that and on Lewis’ side, they did not manage to.
+However, he expresses that on their side of the garage, the team managed to get the car into the optimal window, although he is not sure how or why they succeeded, while on Lewis’s side, they were unable to do so.

 "When that happens on a circuit like this on a knife-edge, you just don't have the confidence to push it to the limit.
 As a team, we're not here to fight for P5 or P6, we want more and we were nine tenths behind Checo today, so we've got work to do".

-Russell adds that the team knows what the car’s issues is and they are working to overcome them and he has no doubt that they will succeed and get in a good spot.
+Russell adds that the team is fully aware of the car’s issues and is actively working to resolve them.
+He expresses confidence that they will succeed and achieve a strong position.

 "We know there's so much lap time on the table, we just can't tap into it.
 We will get there, I've no doubt.
 But we've got to be patient.
 We can be grateful that we've got such a serious issue, but we are still the third fastest team and that offers so much optimism.
 If we are still the third fastest and we have so many issues, when we solve them, we should be in a really good spot".